UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

-The value `left` will only output the rows that are in the left dataframe and if they are missing from the right dataframe, `NaN` values will occur.
+The value `left` will only output the rows that are in the left dataframe, and if they are missing from the right dataframe, `NaN` values will occur.
 No candy bars that are only present in the right dataframe will be present.

-Here we can see the values `3 Musketeers`, `Aero` and `Kinder Bueno` are not present in the resulting dataframe as they are only present in the right one.
+Here we can see the values `3 Musketeers`, `Aero`, and `Kinder Bueno` are not present in the resulting dataframe as they are only present in the right one.

 ---